fedoranimus/todoist-api/source/includes/_overview.md

 --------- | -----------
 type *String* | The type of the command. args *Object* | The arguments of this specific command. uuid *String* | Command UUID.
-More detail about it below. temp_id *String* | Temporary resource ID, Optional.
+More details about this below. temp_id *String* | Temporary resource ID, Optional.
 Only specified for commands that create new resource ("item_add" command).
-More detail about it below.
+More details about this below.

 ### Command UUID